Jit- announcement icon

 • Keep all server software up to date with the latest security patches

-Protect Your Applications Against OWASP’s Top 10 Threats
+Protect Your Applications Against OWASP Top 10 Threats

 Malicious users never rest, and neither should your security postures.

-Jit enables you to effortlessly implement continuous security and protect your applications against OWASP’s Top 10 vulnerabilities while causing no friction to your software engineering team.
+Or, to quickly implement ZAP alongside other application security tools like SAST, SCA, secrets detection, and others, consider Jit to protect your applications against OWASP Top 10 vulnerabilities while causing no friction to your software engineering team.

 "The Jit platform complements ZAP in many ways, allowing developers to programmatically leverage ZAP across applications in a streamlined manner as part of their broader security plans."